NawadhaJadiya/Quant/Readme.md

 ---

 ## Purpose
-Synly was created to address the challenges users face when trying to manually review and optimize their social media performance.
-With Synly, users gain a comprehensive understanding of their social media metrics and receive suggestions to enhance their online visibility.
+Quant was created to address the challenges users face when trying to manually review and optimize their social media performance.
+With Quant, users gain a comprehensive understanding of their social media metrics and receive suggestions to enhance their online visibility.

 ---